A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts: Funding

 \section{Funding}

 Cesar H. Comin thanks FAPESP (grant no. 21/12354-8) for financial support.
-The authors acknowledge the support of the Government of Canada's New Frontiers in Research Fund (NFRF) (NFRFE-2019-00641) and Google's Latin America Research Awards (LARA 2021).
+M. V. da Silva thanks FAPESP (grant no. 23/03975-4), Google's Latin America Research Awards (LARA 2021), and the Google PhD Fellowship Program for financial support.
+The authors acknowledge the support of the Government of Canada's New Frontiers in Research Fund (NFRF) (NFRFE-2019-00641).